Sergyoubi/Biogs/README.md

 # Biogs
 Biogs is a Social media App made with pure HTML, TailwindCSS, backed with Node.JS/Express.JS and PostgreSQL.
+User authentication is managed with Passport.js.

 ![Screen Shot 2021-06-03 at 19 27 36-min](https://user-images.githubusercontent.com/75132670/120679709-289c2580-c4a2-11eb-81bd-3bb942d81dd8.png)